 Police Volunteer Opportunities

 Have you ever wanted to spend time in a law enforcement environment, or provide assistance to your local police department?
 Here is your chance.
-The Cedar Rapids Police Department has several volunteer programs including Police Volunteer Corps, Citizens Police Academy, and the Reserve Officer Program.
+The Cedar Rapids Police Department has several volunteer programs including Police Volunteer Corps and the Citizens Police Academy.
 Contact Sergeant Laura Faircloth at 319-286-5439 or email@example.com.

-The City has several programs that actively engage youth including Parks and Recreation youth sports, a number of public safety programs and Explorers for youth interested in law enforcement.
+The City has several programs that actively engage youth including Parks and Recreation youth sports, a number of public safety programs and Explorer for youth interested in law enforcement.
 In addition, the Mayor’s Youth Council engages students in city government.
 The group meets regularly during the school year and is made up of 11 students from metro area high schools.
-For questions about the Explorers program, Contact Sergeant Laura Faircloth at 319-286-5439 or firstname.lastname@example.org.
-For more information about the Mayor’s Youth Council contact email@example.com.
+For questions about the Explorer program, Contact Officer Shawn Burke at 319-286-5454 ext.
+6951 or S.Burke@cedar-rapids.org.
+For more information about the Mayor’s Youth Council contact firstname.lastname@example.org.